A multi-million dollar disaster(s) area is this the “new normal” in Colorado Springs?

 Needless to say, there is nothing that can be done to calm Mother Nature’s temper tantrums that seem to be directed at Colorado a but there are some things you can do to protect yourself, your vehicles, property, and home.

 - Consider Comprehensive Coverage.
 Let’s face it, there will inevitably be more hail in Colorado Springs’ future.
 If you haven’t upgraded your Full Coverage policy to Comprehensive Coverage, you should seriously think about it.
 Comprehensive Coverage pays for damage caused by occurrences that are out of your control…like hail damage.
 If your vehicle gets hail damage, you’re covered.

 - Vehicle Coverage.
 If you don’t have a garage, you might want to think about that too.
 Carports are OK but hail does fall sideways in Colorado Springs, we’ve seen it happen.

 - Plan accordingly.
-The Colorado hail season is April 15 to September 15.
+The Colorado and South Dakota hail season is April 15 to September 15.
 Devise an escape route.
 If your place of employment doesn’t offer covered parking, find some nearby.
 Do this BEFORE disaster strikes.
 Car washes, gas stations, and, parking garages are a good place to start.